piastry/cifs-utils/mount.cifs.rst

   integer that can hold values between 0 and a maximum value of 2^30 \* HZ (frequency of timer interrupt) setting.

+acregmax=arg
+  The maximum time (in seconds) that the CIFS client caches attributes of a regular file before it requests fresh attribute information from a server.
+  If this option is not specified, then acregmax value will be set to ``actimeo`` value, see ``actimeo`` for more details.

+acdirmax=arg
+  The maximum time (in seconds) that the CIFS client caches attributes of a directory before it requests fresh attribute information from a server.
+  If this option is not specified, then acdirmax value will be set to ``actimeo`` value, see ``actimeo`` for more details.

 noposixpaths
   If unix extensions are enabled on a share, then the client will typically allow filenames to include any character besides '/' in a